2600hz/kazoo/doc/announcements.md

 1. FreeSWITCH 1.4.26+ / 1.6+

     To upgrade to Kazoo-FreeSWITCH 1.4.26+ or FreeSWITCH 1.6+ you must set the system\\\_config/ecallmgr parameter `use_kazoo_dptools` to TRUE.
-Failure to do so may cause inconsistent channel information among eCallMgr nodes connected to the same FreeSWITCH instance.
+Failure to do so may cause inconsistent channel information among ecallmgr nodes connected to the same FreeSWITCH instance.
 If you are using Kazoo-FreeSWITCH 1.4.x builds prior to .26 this parameter should be left as its default, FALSE.

 2. Monster UI Enabled Applications